kushaljain0/Calendar/README.md

 - Proper handling of leap years and month lengths
 - Unit tests for core calendar logic

+## Advanced Features

+- **Add notes to any date:** Click on a date cell to open an input at the bottom.
+Type your note and click "Save".
+The note will appear in the cell.
+- **Multiple notes per date:** You can add several notes to the same date.
+Each note is shown below the date number.
+- **Delete notes:** Each note has a × button to remove it instantly.
+- **Notes persistence:** All notes are saved in your browser's localStorage and will remain after refreshing or reopening the page.
+- **Improved UI:** The calendar is wider, cells are larger, and notes are easier to read and manage.

 ## Files

 - `index.html` - Main HTML file containing the calendar structure